progayk/vuepress-project/docs/guides/vuepress-docs.md

 npm run docs:build
 ```

-This may take a while to build after which the static files built can be found in `docs/docs/.vuepress/dist`
+This may take a while to build after which the static files built can be found in `docs/.vuepress/dist`

+We shall proceed to deploy our static site using Netlify.
+Netlify provides an awesome continuous integration option by deploying from Github or any other supported hosted version control provider.
+Follow these steps to deploy your site to Netlify:

+**Step 1** Create an account on Github and Netlify.
+Push your code using Git to Github.

+**Step 2** Log in your Netlify account and select the `New site from Git` option.
+Choose Github as the continuous development provider and select the repository containing the documentation.

+**Step 3** Specify the **branch** to deploy as `master` or choose whichever branch you would like to deploy.
+Set the **build command** to ` run docs:build` and the **publish directory** to `docs/.vuepress/dist`.
+Click ‘Deploy Site’.
+Your website should be deployed in little time and a public URL is provided to access it.

+Here is the [deployed version]() of this tutorial on Netlify.